Faster & More Effective Treatment for Obsessive-Compulsive Disorder (OCD) and Anxiety

-OCDs are often anxiety-based fear disorders and what we want to do is help patients overcome whatever fear or fears they may have.
-Compulsions can be anything from excessive hand washing, to needing to organize things in a certain extremely precise way, to repeatedly checking things — “is the door locked, is the stove off?”
-Obsessions can be worries about the compulsions, such as “I’ll get sick if I don’t wash my hands!” and also can be intrusive thoughts or images often having to do with what a person perceives as forbidden or taboo subjects, or aggressive thoughts that may involve harming themselves or someone else.
+OCDs are often anxiety-based fear disorders.
+Our goal is to help patients overcome whatever fear or fears they may have.
+Compulsions can be anything from excessive hand washing to needing to organize things in an extremely precise way or repeatedly checking things such as “is the door locked?” or “is the stove off?”

 The core component of treatment is exposure with response prevention.
-This means exposing young people to whatever is scary to them without their reacting with their ritual or response.
-By learning to do that, they can teach themselves, “Oh, maybe this thing isn’t as threatening as I thought it was, or this feared outcome won’t happen.”
-The more you practice, the more likely it is that you extinguish the fear, or learn that you can handle the feared outcome.
+This means exposing young people to whatever is scary to them without reacting with their ritual or response.
+By learning to do that, they can teach themselves, “Oh, maybe this thing isn’t as threatening as I thought it was,” or “this feared outcome won’t happen.”
+The more you practice, the more likely it is that you extinguish the fear, or learn that they can handle the feared outcome.

-We do have flexibility in the way we apply treatment strategies—and the schedules during which we apply them.
+We do have flexibility in the way we apply treatment strategies and the schedules that we apply them.
 None of what we do is one-size-fits-all.
 We offer three to ten hours of treatment sessions per week, including group, individual, and family sessions.
 Our child and adolescent after-school programs have groups that meet three times a week, along with individual, and family sessions that can be adapted to the participants’ schedules.
 Our program for young adults involves one or more clinicians from the Youth Anxiety Center.

 Yes.
-Depending on the young person and what his or her needs are, parents and families may be present.
-We do want to make certain that families are actively involved in both understanding and supporting the treatment.
+Depending on the young person and what their needs are, parents and families may be present.
+We do want to make certain that families are actively involved in understanding and supporting the treatment.
 However, we personalize our approach to each individual and his or her issues and life situation.

-After about two years of the Intensive Treatment Program for OCD and Anxiety, can you talk about some reportable outcomes?
+Can you talk about some reportable outcomes, after about two years of the Intensive Treatment Program for OCD and anxiety?

-There are scales used in research studies and for clinical purposes called the Yale-Brown Obsessive Compulsive Scale (Y-BOCS), and the Children’s Yale-Brown Obsessive Compulsive Scale (CY-BOCS) that look at a person’s obsessions and compulsions, how much time they take up and interfere in someone’s life, how much control a person has over them, and other areas of impairment.
+There are scales used in research studies and for clinical purposes called the Yale-Brown Obsessive-Compulsive Scale (Y-BOCS), and the Children’s Yale-Brown Obsessive-Compulsive Scale (CY-BOCS) that look at a person’s obsessions and compulsions, how much time they take up and interfere in someone’s life, how much control a person has over them, and other areas of impairment.
 It’s a very reliable measure of the severity of symptoms.
-In the Intensive Treatment Program, we administer these scales at the beginning and end of treatment and we’ve had excellent results.
+In the Intensive Treatment Program, we administer these scales at the beginning and end of treatment with excellent results.
 Over 85 percent of patients with OCD completed a full course of treatment as recommended, with the remainder switching to a different level of care.
-The patients with a primary diagnosis of OCD who completed the program as recommended showed an average 46 percent reduction in their score on these scales, which is really huge—82 percent of these participants met responder or remission status.
+The patients with a primary diagnosis of OCD who completed the program as recommended showed an average 46 percent reduction in their score on these scales, while 82 percent of these participants met responder or remission status.